 Corporate users already have corporate identities in Active Directory and related Active Directory federation service and SAML single-sign-on.
 They don't need yet another set of credentials to access a file-sharing solution.

-Finally, the ability to integrate with Active Directory and NTFS permission makes it so much easier for system administrators to set up the permission control.
-The permission features make the Gladinet solution stands out among the peers.
+Finally, integrating with Active Directory and NTFS permission makes it so much easier for system administrators to set up the permission control.
+The permission features make the Gladinet solution stands out among its peers.

 CentreStack combines file servers and Azure Storage for secure remote access and mobile file sharing.